thaerkh/vim-workspace/README.md

 ```
 ### Persistent Undo History

-File undo history is persisted across workspace sessions, without needing to keep Vim on.
+When in a workspace, file undo history and cursor position is persisted between sessions, without needing to keep Vim on.

 The following are configurable defaults:
 ```